-We have made temporary changes to several acts and regulations that fall under the oversight of Service Alberta.
-Timelines or other obligations may have changed as a result of COVID-19.
+As Alberta reopens, note that temporary changes to several acts and regulations that fall under the oversight of Service Alberta are no longer in effect as of August 15.
+Timelines or other obligations have returned to normal.

 Typically, a landlord will use a master meter to measure all the natural gas and electricity used by a whole apartment building.
 It does not measure the amount used by each rental unit.

 A sub-meter measures the natural gas and electricity for a rental unit.
 Landlords may install a sub-meter for all rental units in a building.